Go Back Email Link

 Love this recipe?Mention @UglyDucklingBakery or tag #UglyDucklingBakery!

-This recipe for quinoa balls with pine nuts and raisins is a vegetarian adaptation of my favorite Mediterranean-inspired lamb meatballs with pine nuts and raisins.
-Serve with a creamy herb lemon tahini sauce, homemade pita, and a pumpkin couscous salad, and you've got a Mediterranean meal.
+This recipe for quinoa balls with pine nuts and raisins are vegetarian meatballs adapted from my favorite Mediterreanean-inspired lamb meatballs with pine nuts and raisins.
+Serve these quinoa balls with a creamy herb lemon tahini sauce, homemade pita, and a pumpkin couscous salad, and you've got a Mediterranean meal.

 Prep Time25 minutes